 MSc(A) SLP, Reg.
 CASLPO

-and articulation disorders.
+In addition to voice, I have a keen interest and vast experience in the areas of acquired brain injury, stroke rehabilitation, fluency, and articulation disorders.
 My goal is to optimize clients’ voice, speech, and/or communication skills through education, prevention, rehabilitation and training.
 I strive to maximize therapy outcomes by tailoring treatment to each individual’s learning style, demands, and functional goals.